KennerCollector.com is a place where fans of Kenner can come together to share their love for the toy company!

 My collecting started back when I was in high school and my parents were cleaning and came across a box of all my old toys.
 They asked me if they could donate or give them away.
 I rummaged in the boxes and pulled out the toys that meant the most to me, Star Wars, MASK, and a few other lines.
 I threw them all in a box and forgot all about them until my parents were moving while I was in college and asked me that same question again.
 Opening that box brought a wash of nostalgia over me and the rest is history!

-I am currently collecting vintage ROTJ carded figures, and MASK toys.
-I also recently discovered that Wonder World, Silverhawks, and Jurassic Park were all made by Kenner.
+I am currently collecting vintage loose Star Wars figures and vehicles and have a focus on the B-Wing Pilot and ship.
+I am also an avid collector of MASK toys.
+I have recently discovered that Wonder World, Silverhawks, Jurassic Park, and Mega Force were all made by Kenner.
 My collecting goals really revolve around tracking down all the toys I remember having when I was young.
-I look forward to sharing my collection, my memories, and any help I can give you guys.
+I look forward to sharing my collection, my memories, and any help I can offer.